-Other than the weight factor, steel, and most metals, are remarkably good conductors of heat and cold.
+Other than the weight factor, steel and most metals are remarkably good conductors of heat and cold.
 This is not something that you want for a door.
 The polyurethane or polystyrene cores act as thermal barriers.

-Steel doors will come shipped with a factory-applied primer which is ready for manual painting by brush or spray gun.
+Steel doors will come shipped with a factory-applied primer that is ready for manual painting by brush or spray gun.
 Others have an additional PVC vinyl layer adhered to the steel skin which gives the door a certain look or color, typically woodgrain.
 It should be noted that these PVC vinyl layers are hard to paint if you later decide that you want a different color.

 Are They the Same as Fire Doors?

 Not necessarily.
 Even a wood door can be rated as a fire door.
 But steel doors do have a fire rating.
-Steel doors with a 20 gauge skin may be said to have a 20-minute fire rating.
+Steel doors with a 20-gauge skin may be said to have a 20-minute fire rating.
 For specifics, consult the fire rating sticker on the door itself.

 You should know that most building codes require that a fire-rated door is installed between the house and the garage.